Optimally fast incremental Manhattan plane embedding and planar tight span construction: Manhattan plane embedding

 \begin{theorem} Given any rectangular complex, we may test whether it can be embedded isometrically into the Manhattan plane, and if so find an embedding, in linear time. \end{theorem}

-\begin{theorem} If we are given as input a finite metric space $(X,d)$ with $n$ points, we may determine whether it represents the distances between $n$ points of the Manhattan plane in time $O(n^2)$. \end{theorem}
+\begin{theorem} We may determine whether a finite metric space $(X,d)$ with $n$ points represents the distances between $n$ points of the Manhattan plane in time $O(n^2)$.
+If we have already performed this test on a metric space with $n$ points, we may add one additional point to the metric space and re-test it in time $O(n)$. \end{theorem}

-\begin{proof} Apply Theorem~\ref{thm:incremental-planar-tight-span} to compute the tight span $C$ of $(X,d)$, and apply Theorem~\ref{thm:l1-complex} to test the embeddability of and find an embedding for $C$. \end{proof}
+\begin{proof} Apply Theorem~\ref{thm:incremental-complexity} to compute the tight span $C$ of $(X,d)$, and apply Theorem~\ref{thm:l1-complex} to test the embeddability of and find an embedding for $C$. \end{proof}